A 56-year-old Vancouver man has died tubing on the Cowichan River.

 The identity of the victim has not been released by police.

-“The friends of the deceased lost sight of him, but later located him approximately 500 meters down the river,” Manseau said.
+“The friends of the deceased lost sight of him, but later located him approximately 500 metres down the river,” Manseau said.
 “When the man was found he was in immediate medical distress, and first aid measures were given immediately.”

 Paramedics and members of the Lake Cowichan Fire Department also assisted with life saving measures but the man died at the scene, police said.